 Birds and Trees of North America

 The scope of effort and attention to detail is astounding, but few people have been able to see the product of Rex's life.
 Rex's goal was to share his love of birds and nature with as many people as possible.
 Our mission is to pick up where Rex left off.
-Today we are able to share every image Rex produced in exquisite high quality, free and accessible to everyone.
+With our team of dedicated volunteers, we'll soon be able to share every image Rex produced in exquisite high quality, free and accessible to everyone.

 In reflecting on his 1902 western trip, Rex Brasher wrote, “Neither did the faintest hope lurk within that the paintings would ever be reproduced and published.”At that point he was still sending sketches back to Brooklyn, and it took him 47 years to finish his goal of painting every bird species in North America from life, including accurate backgrounds.